Provides a way to declare mutations and their variables, including input components.

 </apollo-client>

-Simple Mutation component that takes a button or link-wrapped button as it's trigger.
-When loading, it disables the button.
-On error, it toasts a snackbar with the error message.
-You can pass a variables
+Simple Mutation component that takes a button or link-wrapped button as it’s trigger.

-object property, or if all your variables properties are strings, you can use the element's data attributes
+or if all your variables properties are strings,

 <apollo-mutation data-type="Type" data-action="ACTION">